-DCA will determine whether the requested increase is reasonable within 10 business days of receiving the request from the owner.
+DCA will determine whether the requested increase is reasonable within 15 business days of receiving the request from the owner.
 The owner will be notified of the determination in writing.
-All rent increase request must be received sixty (60) days but no more than ninety (90) days before the anniversary date of the HAP Contract.
+All rent increase request must be received sixty (60) days but no more than (100) days before the requested effective date.

-DCA will permit rent increases only at the anniversary of the HAP contract, after the initial lease term, and will grant increases if the rent increase is within the comparable rates for the area, and funding is available.
+DCA will permit rent increases after the initial lease term, and will grant increases if the rent increase is within the comparable rates for the area, and funding is available.

-All rent increases must have a signature confirmation from the tenant.
+All rent increases requests must be preceded by tenant notification.